sheeshario/k-harga-saham-app/README.md

 customized by myself a Student of the University of Sanata Dharma.

-## Unfortunately there is an error beyond the control of this project
+## Unfortunately, there is an error beyond the control of this project (1/13/2023)

 ## Preview